 Most people all over the world do not even think about the possibility that there is something illegal and wrong with rainwater collection and usage for their private purposes.
-Natural resources (including water resources) are a common good but not someone’s property, so why can’t you collect rainwater on the land owned by yourself during hard showers?
+Natural resources (including water resources) are a common goods but not someone’s property, so why can’t you collect rainwater on the land owned by yourself during hard showers?

 While any rainwater harvesting regulations and limitations in this sphere may seem odd, still, it is what it is, and we have to follow the existing rules and be aware of certain legal aspects.
 In the United States, the brief answer to the main question of this review is “No, generally, it is legal but with some restrictions in a couple of American states”.

 Rainwater harvesting systems help to preserve natural resources and reduce the usage of water that runs from homeowners’ taps.
-Rainwater collection is a widely spread activity among those who live in the countryside and run a farm.
+Rainwater collection is a widely spread activity among those who live in the countryside and run a garden or a farm.
 Because it saves resources, some states do not only allow rainwater harvesting but also stimulate citizens to do so.
 Still, there are exceptions and you had better know them rather than face legal problems after putting a rain barrel or two on your land plot.

 Our aim is to shed light on the topic and provide you with useful details regarding how some states restrict rainwater harvesting and why.
 Do not worry: in most cases, you do everything right if you collect rainwater and no one will sentence you to years of prison; it is not illegal to collect it.
 However, there are crucial points you should know before you start practicing rainwater harvesting.